ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

        # (etc.)

        # Then I can issue the command, explicitly telling the call to
-       # not wait for the synchronization conditions to be met,
+       # not wait for the synchronisation conditions to be met,
        # since in the following steps I want to check the events
        # manually (since they are the "object" of this test).
        tmc.move_to_off(wait_termination=False)